jkkummerfeld/slate/README.md

 - Fast
 - Trivial installation
 - Focuses all of the screen space on annotation (good for large fonts)
-- Works in constrained environments (e.g. only allowed ssh access to a machine)
+- Terminal based, so it works in constrained environments (e.g. only allowed ssh access to a machine)
-- Easily configurable and modifiable
+- Not difficult to configurable and modifiable

 ## Installation